andreyFreeman/EasyCoreData/README.md

 # Integration

 Drag the EasyCoreData folder into your project.
 You can add sources only or add EasyCoreData project and use it as cocoa touch framework.

+If you are doing integration with EasyCoreData as with Cocoa Touch framework do not forget to build EasyCoreData target before build and run your own project.
+To launch app which uses Cocoa Touch framework on the device you might need to add EasyCoreData.framework to 'embedded binaries' on Your_Project->General page

 # Setup